apache/servicemix4-features/examples/camel-osgi/README.txt

 To uninstall the example, enter one of the following commands in the ServiceMix console:

-  features/uninstall examples-camel-osgi
+  features:uninstall examples-camel-osgi

 or

-  osgi/uninstall <bundle_id>
+  osgi:uninstall <bundle_id>

 Viewing the Log Entries
 -----------------------
-You can view the log entries in the servicemix.log file in the data/log directory of your ServiceMix installation, or by typing the following command in the ServiceMix console:
+You can view the log entries in the karaf.log file in the data/log directory of your ServiceMix installation, or by typing the following command in the ServiceMix console:

-  log/d
+  log:display